 Watching people get photos taken of themselves at the top of Temple IV is enough to make anyone’s heart race with the same intensity as when you slip on a staircase.
 With only about three feet of standing room up there and no rails, you’re actually risking your life taking that selfie.
 That is a legit, serious statement brought to you by somebody who JUST CAN’T WATCH.

-DO KNOW THIS IS STILL AN ACTIVE SITE FOR MAYAN RITUALS.
+DO KNOW THIS IS STILL AN ACTIVE SITE FOR MAYA RITUALS.

-I guess it’s time I let you in on a little secret: the Mayans are still around.
+I guess it’s time I let you in on a little secret: the Maya are still around.
 They’re still people, guys.
 You’ve just been looking in all the wrong places.

-In 1996 the Mayan people were given the right to once again worship in their ancient sites however they pleased.
+In 1996 the Maya people were given the right to once again worship in their ancient sites however they pleased.
 Here at Tikal, major festivals and casual Sundays are devoted to practicing their rituals and ceremonies and there’s even a not-at-all-unreasonable anti-Columbus day.
-Mayans–back with a vengeance!
+Maya–back with a vengeance!

 DON’T FORGET THAT TIKAL IS LOCATED IN A LIVING, BREATHING, THRIVING JUNGLE.